MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 configured my second domain user account.
 Following the principle of least privilege, this account shouldn't be a domain administrator or have any elevated privileges in the domain.

-Close the PowerShell console.
-When you relaunch it, right-click the **Windows PowerShell** shortcut and select **Run as administrator**, as shown in Figure 1-3.
+To start PowerShell with elevated rights, right-click the **Windows PowerShell** shortcut and select **Run as administrator**, as shown in Figure 1-3.

 ![Figure 1-3 - Context menu - Run as administrator.](media/figure1-3.jpg)

-You're prompted for credentials because you logged into Windows as an ordinary user.
+Windows prompts you for credentials because you logged into Windows as an ordinary user.
 Enter the credentials of your domain user who is a local administrator, as shown in Figure 1-4.

 ![Figure 1-4 - User account control - Enter credentials.](media/figure1-4.jpg)

-After you've relaunched the PowerShell console elevated as an administrator, the title bar says **Administrator: Windows PowerShell**, as shown in Figure 1-5.
+Notice that the title bar of the elevated console windows says **Administrator: Windows PowerShell**, as shown in Figure 1-5.

 ![Figure 1-5 - Title bar of elevated PowerShell window.](media/figure1-5.jpg)